 Announcements and News

-The old HIPAA Training Tracking System has been retired.
-Data privacy and security training have been moved to ULearn.
+Data privacy and security training are now in ULearn.
 More information about HIPAA training can be found on the Training page.

 What is HIPAA and How Does it Impact the University?

 HIPAA and its regulations are designed to protect an individual's health information (referred to as PHI), and to restrict how PHI may be used and disclosed by health care providers, health plans and those accessing PHI in order to support the providers and plans.

 The University is considered a "hybrid entity" under HIPAA, which means that the entire University is not subject to HIPAA.
 Only the University's health plans, its health care provider services, and those that may access PHI to support the plans or health care provider services are subject to HIPAA.
 These areas are referred to as "health care components."
 The University's health care components include the UPlan, Boynton Health Service, Community-University Health Care Center, the Julia M. Davis Speech Language Hearing Center, the Medical School, The School of Nursing, the College of Pharmacy, the School of Dentistry and Dental Clinics, AHC Administrative Shared Services, AHC Centers, AHC-IS, OIT Security, OIC, OGC, Internal Audit, Office of Measurement Services and Athletic Training - TC.